github/training-kit/downloads/github-git-cheat-sheet.md

 ```$ git log --follow [file]```

-Lists version history for a file, including renames
+Lists version history for a file, beyond renames (works only for a single file)

 ```$ git diff [first-branch]...[second-branch]```